 - Supporting local communities as they work to recover from the many devastating effects of the Ebola epidemic

-- Advocating for laws and policies that protect the human rights of women, LGBT people, sex workers, people living with HIV/AIDS and other marginalized groups
+- Advocating for laws and policies that protect the human rights of women, LGBTQI people, sex workers, people living with HIV/AIDS and other marginalized groups

 - Enabling members of indigenous communities to advocate for their natural resource rights and to understand laws related to forestry, land and mining

-- Building coalitions to speak up for the rights of LGBT people
+- Building coalitions to speak up for the rights of LGBTQI people

 - Using peer education programs to help people living with HIV/AIDS access the health care and information they need